sdathey/AAD-Logging-Monitoring/README.md

 10. The results of the query are populated in the Log Analytics workspace

 ## Conclusion
-The configuration was successful, The Azure Active Directory logs are being ingested into the Log Analytics workspace.
-This configuration would allow the monitoring of Azure tenant-level logs through the Log Analytics workspace and Microsoft Sentinel.
+The configuration of the Azure Active Directory logs ingestion into the Log Analytics workspace was successful.
+Now, these logs are being efficiently collected and stored for analysis.
+This configuration enables the monitoring of Azure tenant-level logs through both the Log Analytics workspace and Microsoft Sentinel.
+By centralizing the logs in the Log Analytics workspace, organizations gain a comprehensive view of their Azure Active Directory activities and can leverage the powerful capabilities of Microsoft Sentinel for advanced threat detection and response.
+This integrated setup enhances the security and visibility of the Azure environment, enabling proactive monitoring and efficient incident management.